 (b) Any policy issued pursuant to this section that conditions payment upon pathological diagnosis of a covered disease shall also provide that if the pathological diagnosis is medically inappropriate, a clinical diagnosis will be accepted instead.

-(c) Notwithstanding any other provision of this regulation, specified disease policies shall provide benefits to any covered person not only for the specified diseases but also for any other conditions or diseases, directly caused or aggravated by the specified diseases or the treatment of the specified disease.
+(c) Notwithstanding any other provision of this regulation, specified disease policies shall provide benefits to any covered person not only for the specified disease or diseases, but also for any other conditions or diseases directly caused or aggravated by a specified disease or the treatment of the specified disease.

 (d) Individual supplementary policies containing specified disease coverage shall be at least guaranteed renewable.